 The main coconut growing area consists of three administrative districts called the "Coconut Triangle": Kurunegala, Puttalam and Gampaha (as shown in Figure 1).
 This region contains 57 percent of the total coconut lands.
-The Southern Province is identified as the "Mini-Coconut Triangle" and comprises the Galle, Matara and Hambantota administrative districts.
+The Southern Province is identified as the "Mini-Coconut Triangle" and comprises the Galle,

+Matara and Hambantota administrative districts.
 It contains around 12 percent of the coconut cultivated lands.
 The remaining coconut land is distributed throughout the country except for the central upcountry where coconut is not grown due to low temperatures.

 The coconut processing sector comprises two distinct sub-sectors: kernel and non-kernel products.
-The major kernel products are coconut oil, desiccated coconut, copra, coconut cream and coconut milk powder.
-Up until the mid-1970s coconut oil was the major export commodity and it utilized some 28 percent of annual output processed for export (or 683 million nuts), followed by desiccated coconut (15 percent or 380 million nuts) and copra (180 million nuts annually).
+The major kernel products are coconut oil, desiccated coconut, copra, coconut cream, and coconut milk powder.
+Historically (up until the mid-1970s), coconut oil was the major export commodity and it utilized some 28 percent or 683 million nuts of annual output processed for export, followed by desiccated coconut (15 percent or 380 million nuts) and copra (180 million nuts annually).

 The value chain map of the coconut kernel products sector is shown in Figure 2.
 Fresh coconut production requires input supplies such as seedlings, fertilizer and agrochemicals, extension services, management and labour (Pathiraja et al., 2013b).
+The output is received by the processors with the involvement of different chain actors.
 Direct sales to the processors are not very common.
 Estate level plantations and contract based cooperative societies are examples of chain actors that deal directly with processors.
 Generally the longest chain is through village level primary collectors, secondary collectors, wholesalers and brokers to the processors (Samarajeewa et al., 2004).
 Fresh coconuts are sold through a broker to the exporters in the fresh nut export market.
 However, the fresh nut export market is comparatively small and only comprises one to two percent of the total coconut production.
-Fresh nuts are sold to domestic retailers through any of these collectors and local fresh nut consumers are the ultimate market.
+Fresh nuts are sold to the retailers through any of these collectors and local fresh nut consumers are the ultimate market.